 The Retirement System may be amended or terminated in whole or in part at any time by the Massachusetts Legislature, provided that no such modification, amendment or termination shall be made that would deprive a current member of superannuation pension rights or benefits provided under applicable laws of Massachusetts, if such member has paid the stipulated contributions specified in sections or provisions of such laws.
-There were no significant changes to the Retirement System's benefit terms in fiscal year 2020.
+There were no significant changes to the Retirement System's benefit terms in fiscal year 2021.

-Contributions Requirements - The Retirement Board has elected provisions of Chapter 32, Section 22D (as amended) of MGL, which require that a funding schedule be established to fully fund the pension plan by June 30, 2040.
-Under provisions of this law, participating employers are assessed their share of the total retirement cost based on the entry age, normal actuarial cost method.

-The Town contributed \$652,398 to the Retirement System in fiscal year 2019, which equaled the actuarially-determined contribution requirement for the fiscal year.
-The Town's contributions as a percentage of covered payroll was approximately 22% in fiscal year 2020.
+Contributions Requirements - Under current MGL, the Retirement System is required to be fully funded by June 30, 2040.
+Participating employers are assessed their share of the total retirement cost based on the entry age, normal actuarial cost method.
+The Town contributed \$717,711 to the Retirement System in fiscal year 2021, which equaled the actuarially-determined contribution requirement for the fiscal year.
+The Town's contributions as a percentage of covered payroll was approximately 24% in fiscal year 2021.

-Net Pension Liability - At June 30, 2020, the Town reported a liability of \$9,537,500 for its proportionate share of the net pension liability.
-The net pension liability was measured as of January 1, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-These figures were updated by the independent actuary to December 31, 2019.
+Net Pension Liability - At June 30, 2021, the Town reported a liability of \$9,478,575 for its proportionate share of the net pension liability.
+The net pension liability was measured as of January 1, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+These figures were updated by the independent actuary to December 31, 2020.
 There were no material changes to the Retirement System's benefit terms since the actuarial valuation.
-The Retirement System changed several actuarial assumptions used in the latest valuation update; the most notable assumption change was a reduction in the discount rate to 7.65% from 7.75%.
+The Retirement System changed several actuarial assumptions used in the latest valuation update; the most notable assumption change was a reduction in the discount rate to 7.5% from 7.65%.

 The Town's proportion of the net pension liability is based on a projection of the Town's long-term share of contributions to the Retirement System relative to the projected contributions of all employers.
-The Town's proportion was approximately 1.07% and 1.03% at December 31, 2019 and 2018, respectively.
+The Town's proportion was approximately 1.07% at December 31, 2020 and 2019.

-Fiduciary Net Position - The elements of the Retirement System's basic financial statements (that is, all information about the Retirement System's assets, deferred outflows of resources, liabilities, deferred inflows of resources and fiduciary net position) can be found in the Retirement System's full financial statements as of and for the year ended December 31, 2019, which can be obtained by contacting the Retirement Board.
+Fiduciary Net Position - The elements of the Retirement System's basic financial statements (that is, all information about the Retirement System's assets, deferred outflows of resources, liabilities, deferred inflows of resources and fiduciary net position) can be found in the Retirement System's full financial statements as of and for the year ended December 31, 2020, which can be obtained by contacting the Retirement Board.